 What Happens After a Rollover Accident?

 Cases that involve rollover accidents may prove complex.
 While driver inattention, distraction, and poor judgment may cause rollovers, they certainly aren’t responsible for every crash.
-As discussed above, different types of vehicles are more prone to rolling than others, causing injury and death to consumers.
+Different types of vehicles are more prone to rolling than others, causing injury and death to consumers.
 Also, roadways that aren’t properly designed and/or maintained can contribute to rollover accidents.

-If you were in a rollover accident, and you think that your vehicle was especially prone to rollovers or that the conditions of the roadway contributed to your accident, you should consult an attorney.
+If you were in a rollover accident, and you think that your vehicle was especially prone to rollovers or that the conditions of the roadway contributed to your accident, you should consult a Santa Ana personal injury attorney.
 Mounting medical expenses and lost wages can cause stress, but you may be entitled to seek compensation for your injuries.
 Call Aitken * Aitken * Cohn at (714) 434-1424, or contact us online, to speak with one of our experienced attorneys about your case today.